Sarwesh2003/Personal-Profile/replit.md

 ## Overview

-This is a full-stack web application built as a personal portfolio website for Sarwesh Khairnar.
-The application uses a modern tech stack with React for the frontend, Express.js for the backend, and is configured to use PostgreSQL with Drizzle ORM for data persistence.
-Currently, it implements an in-memory storage system for contact form submissions but is architected to easily transition to a database-backed solution.
+This is a professional portfolio website for Sarwesh Khairnar, converted to a static deployment-ready format for easy hosting on platforms like Vercel, Netlify, or GitHub Pages.
+The application showcases leadership achievements, hackathon victories, and impactful projects with a focus on societal contributions.
+The portfolio has been optimized for static hosting with mailto-based contact forms and deployment-ready configurations.

 ## User Preferences